 For our family, summer means cookouts, and cookouts often mean burgers.

-We like to load our burgers up with lots of fun toppings, so I don’t have any patience for a wimpy burger bun that won’t hold up to a juicy burger with all the fixings.
+We load our burgers up with lots of fun toppings so I don’t have the patience for wimpy burger buns!
+They need to hold up to a juicy burger with all the fixings.

-To me, store bought burger buns just don’t cut it.
-They get soggy with the first gush of burger juice and squish flat when you try to get your mouth around your first bite.
+To me, store-bought burger buns just don’t cut it.
+They get soggy with the first gush of burger juice and squish flat on your first bite.